-Aldrin Campos is entering his second season on the Hilltop.
+Aldrin Campos completed his second season on the Hilltop.

 In 2013-2014, Campos' first year on the Hilltop, SMU finished 10-12 overall and was ranked as high as No. 48 during the season.
 The Mustangs got off to a rough start but rallied to win nine of its final 12 matches prior to falling in the quarterfinals of the inaugural American Athletic Conference tournament.
 Vaszilisza Bulgakova was the lone ranked individual for SMU in 2014 as she spent time ranked No. 108 in singles according to the ITA.
 Off the court, the Mustangs had three student-athletes earn honor roll academic honors from SMU, as Hristina Dishkova (High Distinction, Top 5%) Macie Elliott (Distinction, Top 10%) and Yana Erkeeva (Honor, Top 15%) were recognized.

 Prior to SMU, Campos last coached at the University of Wyoming as a women's tennis volunteer assistant from 2010-12.

 Prior to Wyoming, he was a tennis coach at the Bill Clark Tennis Academy in Cooper City, Florida.
 He trained and coached state and nationally ranked junior players, along with directing pre-tournament groups and setting up individual training sessions.
 The previous two years, he was tennis pro for Cliff Drysdale Tennis at the Doral Country Club (2009) in Miami, Fla. and the City Club at River Ranch (2007-08) in Lafayette, Louisiana.
 While in Lafayette, Campos also coached at the University of Louisiana at Lafayette where he served as the women's tennis volunteer assistant coach.